jfioasd/Flip/README.md

 ```

 ### Left bound
 Left bound is similar to right bound, because it also uses the IP offset as a backwards index.
-However, IP is set to `len(self.prog) - self.ip`.
+IP is set to `len(self.prog) - self.ip`.

 Since the IP will usually step to the index `-1` if it is facing left, you can expect that IP will (usually) jump to the last character of the program.